Indigenous Performing Arts Residency

 About the Indigenous Performing Arts Residency

-In 2023, the Arts Research Center (ARC) in collaboration with the Department of Theater, Dance, and Performance Studies (TDPS) created a multi-year Indigenous Performing Artist Residency (IPAR) program.
-The IPAR is a three-year invitation to a local performing arts company working with Indigenous artists to:
+In fall 2023, the Arts Research Center and the Department of Theater, Dance, and Performance Studies(link is external) (TDPS) collaborated to create a multi-year Indigenous Performing Artist Residency (IPAR) program.
+The IPAR is a 3-year invitation to a local performing arts company working with Indigenous performers, whether playwrights, dancers, musicians, or performance artists, to:

-The mission of the IPAR program is to strengthen relationships with Indigenous community partners and to create ongoing financial and material support for upcoming Indigenous performing artists so that their stories can be told on our campus now and into the future.
-The program utilizes the longstanding collaborative partnership that ARC and TDPS have established with each other over many years, and utilizes both units’ connections to local performing arts organizations.
-The program stems from the idea that embodied theater and performance practices are sites of historical remembering and knowledge production.
+The mission of the IPAR program is to strengthen relationships with Indigenous community partners and to create ongoing financial and material support for upcoming Indigenous performing artists so that Native stories can be told on our campus now and into the future.
+It utilizes the longstanding collaborative partnership that ARC and TDPS have established with each other over many years, and utilizes both our units’ connections to local California theater and performing arts organizations off campus.

 Diné Nishłį (i am a sacred being) or, A Boarding School Play